GRAPPA EU

 STICHTING GROUP FOR RESEARCH AND ASSESSMENT OF PSORIASIS AND PSORIATIC ARTHRITIS EU POLICY PLAN

 GRAPPA EU was founded by Group for Research and Assessment of Psoriasis and Psoriatic Arthritis (GRAPPA) a tax exempt private operating foundation based in the United States (www.grappanetwork.org).
-GRAPPA is an international consortium presently comprised of 600 rheumatologists, dermatologists, radiologists, epidemiologists, and patient representatives who contribute to the field of psoriasis and psoriatic arthritis.
-In addition, a number of pharmaceutical companies are corporate members of GRAPPA.
+GRAPPA is an international consortium presently comprised of 1200 rheumatologists, dermatologists, radiologists, methodologists, epidemiologists, and patient research partners who contribute to the field of psoriasis and psoriatic arthritis.
+In addition, pharmaceutical companies are corporate members of GRAPPA.
 GRAPPA is focused on identifying and initiating research on key areas of unmet need, advancing new assessment tools, promoting educational forums and developing treatment guidelines for psoriasis and psoriatic arthritis.

-GRAPPA EU is a Dutch nonprofit corporation and has been granted status as an ANBI public benefit organization with RSIN/tax number 859999920.
+GRAPPA EU is a Dutch non-profit corporation and has been granted status as an ANBI public benefit organization with RSIN/tax number 859999920.
 GRAPPA EU is registered with the Dutch Chamber of Commerce under the number: 74708651.
-Its business address is Konnetlaantje 4, 1435 HW Rijsenhout, The Netherlands.
-You can also reach GRAPPA EU at +1.801.376.2065 or by email at [email protected].
+Its business address is Thorbeckeplein, 8, 5301 NB Zaltbommel, Netherlands.
+You can also reach GRAPPA EU at +1.801.376.2065 or by email at either [email protected] or [email protected]

 Governance